Andrew Benintendi Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Rays pitching staff ranks eighth in the league.
+- The pitching staff for the Rays has a collective 9.5 K/9, the sixth-best in MLB.

-- The Rays have the top team ERA among all MLB pitching staffs (2.80).
+- The Rays' 2.79 team ERA ranks first among all league pitching staffs.

-- Rays pitchers combine to surrender nine home runs (0.5 per game), the first-fewest in baseball.
+- Rays pitchers combine to surrender 12 home runs (0.6 per game), the first-fewest in the league.

-- McClanahan makes the start for the Rays, his fifth of the season.
-He is 4-0 with a 1.57 ERA and 27 strikeouts in 23 2/3 innings pitched.
+- The Rays will look to Eflin (2-0) in his third start of the season.

-- The lefty's last appearance came on Sunday against the Toronto Blue Jays, when he tossed six innings, surrendering one earned run while allowing four hits.
+- His most recent appearance was out of the bullpen on Monday when the right-hander threw 2/3 innings against the Cincinnati Reds while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.